BaguaSys/tutorials/src/algorithms/gradient-allreduce.md

 should be faster than PyTorch DDP and Horovod in most cases.
 Bagua supports additional optimizations such as hierarchical communication that can be configured when instantiating the `GradientAllReduce` class.
-They can make Bagua faster in certain scenarios, for example when the inter-machine network is a bottleneck.
+They can further speeds up Bagua in certain scenarios, for example when the inter-machine network is a bottleneck.

 ## Example usage